 3-in-1 Heater, Light, and Exhaust Fan Units

-These are the most popular choice for modern bathrooms.
+These are the most popular choices for modern bathrooms.
 They combine heating, general lighting, and ventilation into a single ceiling-mounted fixture.
 The heating element is usually a set of powerful heat lamps.

 Radiant or Infrared Heaters